tdmore-dev/tdmore/docs/book/04-API.md

 - covariates: the covariates values.
 They can be time-varying (see section X).
 - par (optional): starting parameters for the MLE minimization.
 This must be a numeric vector.
 Parameters must be ordered.

 The `estimate()` function contains a few more arguments allowing to configure the optimisation method.
-These are detailled in the documentation (Try `?tdmore::estimate` in the R console).
+These are detailled in the documentation (try `?tdmore::estimate` in the R console).

-**Example 1**: Find individual parameters knowing some observed data.
+**Example**: Find individual parameters knowing some observed data.

 Assume we have collected 2 concentrations at 24h and 48h.
 In the following code, we'd like to estimate the parameters for this individual.